 Although it can be difficult if you are finding your sleep is being affected by your flushes or night sweats it is important to try to get at least seven to eight hours of sleep at night as poor sleep will affect your mood too.

 The benefits of regular exercise can also help improve your mood by stimulating the production of endorphins or “feel good” hormones.
 It does not have to be complicated; going for a walk works well as does any activity you find pleasurable whether that’s gardening or dancing or yoga.

 If your mood doesn’t seem to improve, and you’re experiencing symptoms of depression or anxiety, talk to a professional or your doctor.

-If the root of your depression is hormonal you could benefit from a combination cream using both progesterone and natural oestrogens as this has been found to be effective by Dr Jeffrey Dach in the United States.
+If the root of your depression is hormonal you could benefit from a combination cream using both progesterone and natural oestrogens as this has been found to be effective and is recommended by Dr Jeffrey Dach in the United States.

 Trouble sleeping is another common symptom of menopause.
 Although the reasons vary, you may experience insomnia due to a drop in oestrogen and lower levels of the hormone progesterone may also affect falling and staying asleep.

 You can look at the solutions suggested on the hot flushes, but you can also take steps to improve your sleep routine.